 Oil price stays around $103 per barrel

-NEW YORK (AP) — Oil prices leveled off Wednesday as traders booked profits after a 4-percent surge at the start of the year.
+NEW YORK (AP) — Oil prices were little changed Wednesday as traders booked profits after a 4-percent surge at the start of the year.

 "It'll take something big" in Iran to drive prices much higher, analyst and trader Stephen Schork said.
 "You're going to need to see mines being laid or bullets flying or something."

-Meanwhile the Commerce Department says that orders for computers, electronic equipment and other "core capital goods" fell for the second month in November, as the naton's economy recovers in fits and starts.
+Meanwhile the Commerce Department reported Wednesday that orders for computers, electronic equipment and other "core capital goods" fell for the second month in November, as the nation's economy recovers in fits and starts.

-At the pump, retail gasoline prices rose nearly a penny to a national average of $3.29 a gallon, according to AAA, Wright Express and Oil Price Information Service.
+At the pump, retail gasoline prices rose nearly a penny to a national average of $3.29 a gallon on Wednesday, according to AAA, Wright Express and Oil Price Information Service.
 A gallon of regular is about 22 cents higher than it was a year ago.

-In other energy trading, heating oil rose by 4 cents to $3.08 per gallon, while gasoline futures rose about a penny to $2.76 per gallon.
-Natural gas rose by 9 cents to $3.08 per 1,000 cubic feet.
+In other energy trading, heating oil rose 5 cents to finish at $3.09 per gallon, while gasoline futures rose about 4 cents to end at $2.79 per gallon.
+Natural gas rose 10 cents to finish the day at $3.10 per 1,000 cubic feet.